TJacka/KhanAcademy/README.md

-Khan Academy Hero HTML and CSS Layout Exercise
+Khan Academy hero HTML, CSS and media queries layout exercise

 Mockup hero image from Khan Academy website initially using floats, then using flexbox.